LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: map->insert(p::pair)

-   This method inserts a new key/value pair into the map.
-Any already existing duplicate key is replaced.
+   Inserts a new key/value pair into the map.
+If the key specified already exists, it is replaced.

 .. member:: map->remove(key)
 .. member:: map->removeAll()

-   The first method, remove, removed the indicated key/value from the map.
+   The first method, `remove`, removes the indicated key/value from the map.
 If the key does not exist in the map then no action is taken.
-The second method, removeAll, removes all of the key/values from the map.
+The second method, `removeAll`, removes all of the keys/values from the map.

 .. member:: map->get(key)
-.. member:: map->get(key) = value
+.. member:: map->get(value, key)
 .. member:: map->find(key)
 .. member:: map->contains(key)::boolean

    These methods get particular elements from the map or test that a key is contained within the map.
-The get method finds the element within the map associated with the key and returns the value.
+The `get` method finds the element within the map associated with the key and returns the value.
 If the key is not found the method will fail.
-The find method will search for the key within the map and return the value if it exists.
-If the key is not found the method will return void.
-The contains method returns true if the matching parameter compares equally to any contained elements.
+The `find` method will search for the key within the map and return the value if it exists.
+If the key is not found the method will return "void".
+The `contains` method returns "true" if the matching parameter compares equally to any contained elements.

 .. member:: map->size()::integer

-   This method returns the number of elements contained within the map.
+   Returns the number of elements contained within the map.

 Set